The esophagus is the tube that carries food from the mouth to the stomach. Esophageal cancer (EC) is cancer that starts in this tube.

-There are 2 main types of esophageal cancer:
+There are two main types of EC:

 - Squamous cell cancer—from the cells that line the upper part of the esophagus